muzzdenz/event-connect/README.md

-# Event Connect API
+# Event Connect - Frontend Application

+> **⚠️ This is a frontend-only Laravel application** that renders user interfaces and connects to a separate backend API.

-A comprehensive event management system built with Laravel 12.33.0, featuring user authentication, event management, participation tracking, feedback system, and certificate generation.
+A comprehensive event management system frontend built with Laravel 12.33.0.
+This application provides the user interface for event browsing, participation, and management, while all business logic and data operations are handled by the backend API.

 ## 🚀 Features